“I have a business and I want to export.”

 Exporting businesses must understand all legal issues relating to international trade.

-These can be Enforcement of Contract, Trade Policies, Intellectual Property Rights, as well as Fraud and Corruption.
+These can be Enforcement of Contract, Trade Policies, Intellectual Property Rights, Sanctions and Prohibitions, and Fraud and Corruption.

 Step 6: Developing an export marketing plan